Gift Cards Loyalty Return Policy

 Temaki (hand rolls) are the natural format for a family fish night.
 They require no special equipment, no precise knife skills, and children from age 5 or 6 can participate meaningfully — laying rice on Nori, choosing their fish, rolling the cone.
 The involvement raises the stakes in the best way: kids are more likely to eat what they helped make.

 The Sashimi DC Home Sushi Kit ($50) includes everything except the fish: premium Japanese short-grain rice, Sushizu (seasoned rice vinegar), soy sauce, Nori, and wasabi.
+Also available separately: fresh wasabi rhizome ($15/oz).
 Order a piece or two of salmon or tuna alongside it and you have a complete family dinner.
-The how-to guide walks through rice preparation and slicing technique step by step.
+The step-by-step home sushi guide covers rice preparation, slicing technique, and Temaki assembly in full.

 Sashimi DC also hosts occasional hands-on sushi making classes at Rice Market DC — check the events page for upcoming dates.